 When cataracts begin to affect your vision, interfering with your ability to work or drive, your optometrist will talk to you about the benefits of referring you to an ophthalmologist, or eye surgeon, to consider surgery to remove the cataracts.
-Many people consider poor vision to be an inevitable fact of aging, but cataract surgery is a simple, relatively painless procedure.
+This operation is generally uncomplicated and has a very high success rate although, like all surgery, complications can occur.

 How will I know when I need to have cataracts removed?

 Because cataracts often progress slowly, you may not know you have a cataract or whether your cataract is making your vision worse.
-The best way to monitor your cataract is with a regular eye examination with your optometrist who will help you maximise your vision, make sure your vision is safe for driving and talk to you about the right time for surgery to have the cataract removed.
+The best way to monitor your cataract is with a regular eye examination with your optometrist who will help you to maximise your vision, make sure your vision is safe for driving and talk to you about the right time for surgery to have the cataract removed.